Albert Vorspan: Legacy

 Union for Reform Judaism senior adviser Rabbi David Saperstein called Vorspan "one of the g’dolei hador, or great ones', of Jewish social justice work."
 URJ President Rabbi Rick Jacobs described Vorspan as "one of the towering giants of Jewish social justice."

 Family

-Several of Vorspan's family members are also active in the Jewish community.
+Several of Vorspan's family members are also active with social issues, many involving the Jewish community.
 His brother, Max Vorspan, who died in June 2002, was an American rabbi, professor, historian, and administrator at the American Jewish University, and leader in the Los Angeles Jewish community.
 His nephew, Rabbi David Vorspan, is Founding Rabbi of Congregation Shir Ami in Woodland Hills, California, and Founding Rabbi of de Toledo High School in West Hills, California.
+His grandson, Emmett Vorspan-Stein, works with the municipal government of Cambridge, MA.

 Vorspan was married to Shirley Vorspan for 72 years until her death on August 27, 2018.